TomLanphier/Stellar_Classification/README.md

 https://public.tableau.com/app/profile/john.molenda/viz/StellarClassification/StellarDashboard

 In the second dashboard, we again used Tableau to graph the redshift (Y-axis) and alpha angles (x-axis) of the stellar bodies.
-The following visual is displayed in a scatter plot with the points being color coded based on the absolute magnatude in the infrared wavelength spectrum.
+The following visual is displayed in a scatter plot with the points being color coded based on the absolute magnatude in the infrared (z) wavelength spectrum.

+This analysis shows the distribution of the redshift amoung stellar bodies in relation to earths location and showed unusual gaps in space.
+Furthermore the absolute magnitude in the infrared (z) spectrum showed an interesting positive correlation between the redshift and absolute magitude.

 https://public.tableau.com/app/profile/edward.goldhill/viz/RedshiftvsAlpha/Dashboard1?publish=yes